somelamedude-git/ecom/DEVLOG.md

 # PreorderSchema is commented out in models/order.models.js
 # Yet to update render an api for category frontend
 # Stock handeling left
-# Payment methods to be handled
+# webhook in payment to be updated with db logic
 # Handle race conditions
 # return window of seven days
 # seller controllers